 Acting for Two: Besides the title role, Martin Lawrence plays a ridiculous amount of recurring characters.

-Another example is where Martin watches School Daze on TV and wants to see the scene where "the light-skinned girl lick that guy's head."
+In another episode, Martin watches School Daze on TV and wants to see the scene where "the light-skinned girl lick that guy's head."
 The girl in question is played by Campbell.

-Probably the most complex example is where Martin receives a handheld TV and comments that he can now see "Def Comedy Jam and the Martin show."
+Probably the most complex example is where Martin receives a handheld TV and comments that he can now see Def Comedy Jam and the Martin show."
 What Martin show?

 Clean Pretty Childbirth: An episode lampshaded this while Leaning on the Fourth Wall.
 A woman gave birth to what was obviously a baby doll that Martin caught in a catcher's mitt.
 When Tommy asked about the umbilical cord, Martin said "We don't need an umbilical cord!
 This is TV!"

 Corpsing: Several times you can see the other actors attempting to keep straight faces when Lawrence gets into his more outrageous physical comedy, good examples being when he's playing Dragonfly Jones.
 Martin does it himself while interviewing another comedian.

 Bruh Man isn't too bright either.
 One subplot involves him and Martin planning to sell t-shirts outside of a Whitney Houston concert.
 Bruh Man makes the shirts.
 They end up running for their lives from people who got tricked into buying shirts for the "Whitty Huton Wuld Toor."